qsimeon/worm-graph/README.md

     ```
     pip install --upgrade -r requirements.txt
     ```

+### Option B: Setting up with the `.yml` file

+1. Open your terminal or Anaconda Prompt, and create a new Conda environment using the `.yml` file.
+The first line of the `.yml` file sets the name of the new environment.

+    ```
+    conda env create -f environment.yml
+    ```

 After finishing one of the installations above, navigate back to the root directory (`worm-graph/`) and run: